haircommander/enhancements-1/keps/sig-node/2371-cri-pod-container-stats/README.md

 - Validate performance impact of this feature is within allowable margin (or non-existent, ideally).
 	- The CRI stats implementation should perform better than they did with CRI+cAdvisor.
 - cAdvisor stats provider may be marked as deprecated (depending on stability of new CRI based implementations).
-- cAdvisor should be able to optionally not report the metrics needed for both summary API and `/metrics/cadvisor`.
-This behavior will be toggled by the Kubelet feature gate.
-- Kubelet will query the CRI implementation for endpoints to broadcast from its own server.
-	- This will allow the CRI to broadcast `/metrics/cadvisor` through the Kubelet's HTTP server.

 #### Beta -> GA Graduation